 Any job-related back injury can significantly complicate an individual’s life.
-Dealing with the pain, trying to figure out how to get things done while in recovery, and workers’ compensation to protect individuals who are injured on the job, getting them healthy without the stress of worrying about losing money from missing work.
+Dealing with the pain, trying to figure out how to get things done while in recovery, and workers’ compensation to protect injured individuals on the job, getting them healthy without worrying about losing money from missing work.

 Table of Contents